 - In this case there are two exemptions. - Section 2.30 of NI 45-106 provides for a registration and prospectus exemption for an Issuer to sell its securities. - Section 3.3 of NI 45-106 provides only a registration exemption for a person holding securities of an Issuer.
 There is no prospectus exemption.
 In order for a holder of the securities to sell the securities the securities would have to be free of Resale Restrictions or a different prospectus exemption would need to be found. - In both cases the sale must be an isolated trade.
 It must not be made in the course of continued and successive transactions of a like nature, or by a person or company whose usual business is selling securities. - This exemption allows the rare transaction.
 An Issuer can use it very rarely to raise capital by selling securities to a very small number of investors, usually just one or two.
 It is a sale that is likely to be a one-time or the very rare case, not likely to happen again or is a special situation or isolated transaction.
 Very few investors can be involved. - Often the sale is part of a larger commercial transaction where the purchaser has had an independent adviser. - Securities sales must be a very rare occurrence for Issuers using this exemption. - The Commission interprets this exemption quite narrowly. - Policy reasons for this exemption: Very few investors are involved and usually they have a special relationship to the Issuer.
 This relationship is assumed to provide investors sufficient information about the Issuer and the securities offered and the protection of the Act is not required. - There is more information about this exemption in the Companion Policy to NI 45-106.

 - No approval of the Commission is required before the exemption is used. - No offering memorandum is required.
-Use of any documentation does not trigger statutory rights of action for misrepresentation as this exemption is not included in the definition of offering memorandum within the meaning of clause 2(1)(ff) of the Act.
+However if you voluntarily choose to use a document it will be an offering memorandum within the meaning of clause